-- Store all pesticides in a lockable, bunded container or store that has sufficient space in which to capture any spills without contaminating the environment.
-Stores should be set away from water sources, residential and built-up areas, as well as livestock and food storage areas. - Procure spill kits and institute suitable control measures in case of accidental spillage. - Store all pesticides in their original, labeled containers and ensure that storage instructions are followed. - Keep a register of all pesticides procured, recording when they were received, the amount used, the amount remaining in store, and their location. - Keep SDS at appropriate locations in storage facilities. - Warehouses must have appropriate ventilation, secondary containment, and emergency showers and kits.
+- Store all pesticides in their original, labeled containers, and ensure that storage instructions are followed. - Keep a register of all pesticides procured, recording when they were received, the amount used, the amount remaining in store, and their location. - Keep SDS at appropriate locations in storage facilities. - Warehouses must have appropriate ventilation, secondary containment, and emergency showers and kits.